CptGummiball/spigot-despawnlogger/README.md

 - **loggable-entities**: Define which entities' despawn events should be logged.
 You can specify any valid Minecraft entity name (e.g., `ZOMBIE`, `CREEPER`, `COW`).
 - **max-log-files**: Set the maximum number of log files to retain.
 If the number of files exceeds this limit, the oldest file will be deleted.
 - **log-nametags**: If `true`, the plugin will log the entity's nametag (if it has one) along with the other information.
 If `false`, the nametag will be omitted.
+- **restart-check-enabled**: Option to enable or disable restart checks

 ## Log Output